 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any time, and are a common issue for homeowners.
-It’s unpleasant dirty, inconvenient, and messy and require immediate attention.
-But, you don’t necessarily have to contact an emergency plumber immediately.
-In this blog post we’ll walk you through the steps to clear your toilet within a matter of minutes.
+Toilet blockages can happen at any moment and are a common problem for households.
+They can be uncomfortable, messy, and inconvenient, and require immediate attention.
+However, you don’t have to call a plumber right away.
+In this blog post, we will guide you through simple steps to get your toilet unclogged in no time.

 Key Takeaways

-- Toilet blockages can be cured by using simple tools like a plunger baking soda
+- Toilet blockages are easily remediated using simple tools and techniques like plungers, baking soda

 - Rubber Gloves